joanaskaminskas/minesweeper/README.md

 # minesweeper
 Game taken from internet.
-Made few improvements like adding clock, start/pause function
+Made few improvements like adding clock, start/pause function (by pushing SPACE button on keyboard).
+Also added flags count function.